sureshvenkatesan/jas_helm_install/README.md

 bash decode_secret.sh <secret-to-decrypt>  <namespace>
 ```
 #### b) Secret to override the xray system yaml
+**Note:** Secret to override the xray system.yaml is needed for Xray versions below v3.118 (XRAY-109797)  to set the
+share.rabbitMq.password via the `xray-custom-systemyaml`.
+For Xray versions >=v3.118 you an skip this step.
 ```
 envsubst < 8_xray_system_yaml.tmpl > tmp2/8_xray_system_yaml.yaml